symengine/symengine.hs/README.md

 to test changes, use
 ```
-stack test --force-dirty
+stack test --force-dirty  --test-arguments "--quickcheck-tests 2000" --verbose
 ```

+* change `--quickcheck-tests" to some number (preferably > 100), since it generates those many instances to test on

-the `--force-dirty` ensures that the library and the test builds are both rebuilt.
+* the `--force-dirty` ensures that the library and the test builds are both rebuilt.